 The L’OCCITANE Group markets natural beauty and well-being products throughout the world.
 Since its creation, the French cosmetics company has placed the protection of nature and the environment at the heart of its business strategy.
-L’OCCITANE is transitioning to 100% renewable electricity globally, with an interim goal of 80% by 2020.
+L’OCCITANE is transitioning to 100% renewable electricity globally by 2030, with an interim goal of 80% by 2020.

 La Poste is the leading mail service operating in France, and is also involved in more than 40 countries.
 The company has the biggest fleet of electric vehicles in the world, and aims to power this and all other operations with 100% renewable energy by 2020.

 Landsec is the largest commercial property development and investment company in the UK.
 The business is committed to purchasing 100% of its electricity from renewable sources as part of its ambition to be a sustainability leader, recognising the need to transition to a low carbon economy.